BANKING & FINANCE

 Lonnie G. Johnson

-As president of Imlay Investments and then managing partner of Mosley Ventures, Sig Mosley has invested in 120 start-ups since 1990—likely making him Atlanta’s most active angel investor.
+As president of Imlay Investments and then managing partner of Mosley Ventures, Mosley has invested in 120 start-ups since 1990—making him one of Atlanta’s most active angel investors.
 He helped nurture the city’s technology industry.

 Rackley is an accomplished technology entrepreneur.
 He’s founded multiple successful companies, including nFront, Firethorn, Experience, and Clutch Technologies.
 He has been inducted into the Bank Technology News Innovators Hall of Fame, the Technology Hall of Fame of Georgia, and the Technology Association of Georgia’s FinTech Hall of Fame.

 In 2020, Rivera became president of Coca-Cola North America, which includes the United States and Canada, and led a successful restructuring.
 He stepped down at the end of last year but remains with the company as a senior advisor through March.
 Rivera has held a number of leadership positions within the Coca-Cola Co.; before taking the helm in North America he was president of the company’s Latin America group, overseeing the operations of four business units across nearly 40 countries.
 Rivera joined Coca-Cola in 1997 as a district manager for Guatemala and El Salvador in the Central American and Caribbean division; prior to that he had worked for two independent Coca-Cola bottlers in El Salvador and Honduras, his native country.